ndevenish/gflabel/README.md

 ## State

-This is an early version of a hobby project.
+This is a hobby project.
 Thus:

+- Updates and attention to this project can come intermittently (although I will try to respond to outright bugs).
-- It has a lot of rough edges, not the least that the output is messy and not very useful.
-But functionality not used much might not work well.
+- It has a lot of rough edges, not the least that the output is messy and snot very useful.
+And functionality not used much might not work well.
 - It sometimes needs manual encouragement to make labels looking good or consistent.
 - A habit of sometimes crashing OCP when geometry is a little bit odd.